mickromash/Gore-Particles/README.md

 * Work on projectiles impcat
 * Add underwater blood
 * Add setting for particles speed
-* Add setting for minimisation of alpha channel usage
+* Add setting for minimization of alpha channel usage
-* Make all mod's elements client sided